-During the year net assets at 31 March 2018 increased by £13.096 million.
-This was mainly due to a decrease in the pension liability, a surplus on the general fund and an increase in the capital receipts reserve and capital grants unapplied.
-There were some net increases in revaluation of assets resulting in a small increase in the revaluation reserve (see note 25 to the accounts).
+During the year net assets at 31 March 2019 increased by £8.355 million.
+This was mainly due to a decrease in the pension liability and some net increases in revaluation of assets resulting in an increase in the revaluation reserve (see note 27 to the accounts).
 Also see pages 30 and 31 for more information.

-GROUP ACCOUNTS
+GROUP ACCOUNTS/JOINT OPERATIONS

 The accounts incorporate our share of the jointly owned company Strata Service Solutions Ltd. The ownership is shared with Exeter City Council and East Devon District Council with our share representing 27.372%.
-The figures consolidated on a joint operation basis are detailed in note 45.
-In 2017/18 our share of adjustments to the Comprehensive Income and Expenditure Statement amounted to £0.226 million.
-The cumulative effect on our balance sheet is to reduce net assets by £2.204 million.
+The figures consolidated on a joint operation basis are detailed in note 47.
+In 2018/19 our share of adjustments to the Comprehensive Income and Expenditure Statement amounted to £0.370 million.
+The cumulative effect on our balance sheet is to reduce net assets by £2.574 million.